ATTPC/Spyral/docs/user_guide/phases/point_cloud.md

 Identifying peaks in spectra (traces) can be a tedious, delicate, and time consuming task.
 Thankfully, it is a common enough problem that someone already solved it.
 Scipy has a `signal` library that contains the `find_peaks` function. `find_peaks` takes a lot of different arguments that can greatly impact the quality of the peak finding.
 Chekcout our [configuration](../config/traces.md) description to see which parameters are exposed and what they do.

 Once peaks are identified, centroids, amplitudes, integrals are extracted.
+Centroids are smeared within a single time bucket when converted to floating point values for subsequent calculations.
+This accounts for the binning behavior of sampling the electronic signal.

 This code is contained in `spyral/trace/get_trace.py` and `spyral/trace/get_event.py`.